 The only other downside to a no win no fee medical negligence claim is that you may have to pay the defendant’s legal costs if you lose the case.
 However, your solicitor will usually recommend that you take out a special type of insurance policy to cover these potential costs.
 This is known as “after the event” insurance.

 Why might I need “after the event” insurance?

-Medical negligence claims are complex, and no two cases are the same.
+Medical or clinical negligence claims are complex, and no two cases are the same.
 Therefore, your solicitor may decide to consult a barrister or ask a specialist clinician to weigh in on your case.
 This might involve giving advice and preparing reports to assist you in court.
 The costs of these services are known as “disbursements.”

 Disbursements are not always included in a no win no fee negligence agreement, which means you may need to pay these costs upfront.